Bedford’s Historic Destination

 Explore our collections of artifacts, photos, exhibits and other resources, and visit our Reading Room.
 Learn more about the community of Bedford, its people and heritage.
 Contact us for more information.

-For the 2024 summer season, Scott Manor House will be in full operation from the 24th of June through the 29th of August.
+For the 2024 summer season, Scott Manor House will be in full operation from the 24th of June until the 29th of August.

 During this period we will be open for visits by the public and will be conducting guided tours between 11:00 am and 4:00 pm.

-The Tea Room will open two weeks later, on the 8th of July, and serve guests from 2:00 pm until 4:00 pm seven days a week.
+The Tea Room will open one week later, on Canada Day, the 1st of July, and serve guests from 2:00 pm until 4:00 pm seven days a week.

 We are very proud to showcase Bedford’s oldest home, nestled on beautiful grounds and steps away from the site of old Fort Sackville.